 Truck driving school can help you develop the necessary skills to obtain a commercial driver’s license (CDL) and pursue a career in trucking.
-Depending on where you enroll, training may take four to 10 weeks, though some programs can run longer.
+Training may take four to 10 weeks, depending on where you enroll, and some programs can run longer.

 Can student loans be used for truck driving school?